netzkern/butler/docs/templateSurveys.md

 #### Custom variables
-You define custom variables.
+You can define custom variables.
 In case of a conflict the template variables have priority over local variables.